aidudezzz/deepbots/docs/how_deepbots_works.rst

-:py:meth:`deepbots.supervisor.DeepbotsSupervisorEnv` is the main class that provides the interface which is used by the Reinforcement Learning algorithms and follows gym's environment logic. *Deepbots* provides different levels of abstraction according to the user's needs.
+:py:meth:`deepbots.supervisor.DeepbotsSupervisorEnv` is the main class that provides the interface which is used by the Reinforcement Learning algorithms and follows gym's environment logic. *Deepbots* provides different levels of abstraction to be used according to the user's needs.
 Moreover, the framework provides different wrappers for additional functionalities.

 *Deepbots* also provides a default implementation of the `reset()` method, leveraging Webots' built-in simulation reset functions, removing the need for